m871-akram/When_Mathematics_predicts_panic/README.md

 - Deterministic ODE integration via RK4 with fixed step sizes set inside the plotting routines.
 - For parameter sweeps (e.g., panic ratios and evacuation times), the script loops across grids and capacities.
 Adjust grid sizes for speed/accuracy trade-offs.

-## Troubleshooting

-- If no windows appear, ensure you run in an environment that supports GUI backends for Matplotlib or switch to a non-interactive backend and save figures instead.
-- If you see import errors, check that `numpy` and `matplotlib` are installed in the active Python environment.
-- Very large capacities or populations can cause stiff-like behavior; reduce the time step if necessary (see calls to `rk4(...)`).

-## Acknowledgments

-- Concept inspired by behavioral compartment models and evacuation dynamics literature.
-The summary plots echo patterns discussed in works such as Lanza et al. (for evacuation vs. capacity curves), adapted to this custom implementation.